3 police officers shot in Kansas City, rifle-wielding suspect killed: Officials

 The three wounded police officers were taken to a hospital.
 One was in stable condition, but the conditions of the other two were not immediately made public.

-The shooting unfolded after police went to the Sky-Vu Motel as part of their investigation of Saturday night's robbery and slaying of Sarath Kopuu, a student at the UMKC who is from India, police said.
+The shooting unfolded after police went to the Sky-Vu Motel as part of their investigation of the July 6 robbery and slaying of Sarath Kopuu, a student at the UMKC who is from India, police said.
+Kopuu was killed during the robbery at the J's Fish and Chicken Market in Kansas City.

 A $10,000 reward had been offered for information leading to the arrest of Kopuu's killer.